lukebarhoumeh/COT5930-Project2/README.md

 - **Cost Considerations**: Storing images and calling the AI for large volumes might get expensive for millions of users.
 - **Single-Region**: Currently, Gemini only runs in `us-central1`, while our bucket/app is in `us-east1`.
 This introduces some cross-region traffic.

-## Where to Improve for Millions of Users
-- **Caching**: We could add a caching layer if the same image is uploaded multiple times (less likely).
-- **Parallel Processing**: If we anticipate high concurrency, move AI calls into a task queue or asynchronous architecture.
-- **Load Testing & Observability**: Integrate Cloud Monitoring/Logging in more detail, plus potential error-handling for large images or timeouts.
-- **Multi-Region or CDN**: Place buckets or replicate them across multiple regions for lower latency and resilience.

 ## Deployment Instructions